-Associates of Cape Cod supplies endotoxin and glucan detection products and services, based on a protein found in horseshoe crab blood.
-It was established in 1978 by Dr. Stanley Watson.
+Associates of Cape Cod supplies endotoxin and glucan detection products and services, based on protein found in horse shoe crab blood.
+It was establised in 1978 by Dr. Stanley Watson.

 Biological Environmental Sampling Systems is based on MOCNESS, a multiple opening/closing net environmental sensing system.
 It was established in 1980 by Al Bradley, Dr. Peter Weibe, and Al Morton, and it is currently run by Erich Horgan.

-CoastalOceanVisions, Inc. is committed to advancing the state of knowledge of our planet's aquatic environments through integrated instrumentation platforms designed to help laboratory scientists, commercial industries, and students.
-It was founded by ten scientists, engineers, and technicians from the Woods Hole Oceanographic Institution.
+CoastalOceanVisions, Inc. is committed to advancing the state of knowledge of our planet's aquatic environments through integrated instrumentation platforms designed to help laboratory scientists, commercial industries and students.
+These platforms are able to observe dozen of physical and chemical parameters in real-time and view them from anywhere in the world via a web browser.
+It was founded by a group of ten scientists, engineers, and technicians from the Woods Hole Oceanographic Institution.